JustaName-Integrations/justaname-capsule-example/README.md

 3. **Enhanced User Engagement**

    - With Capsule managing the wallet and JustaName handling identities, dApps can focus on their core functionality while offering a cohesive experience.
-   - Features like profile viewing, signing out, and editing profiles are seamlessly integrated, empowering users to have complete control over their accounts.

 4. **Customization for dApps**